geradcoles/touchbistro/README.rst

   totals on the End of Day report, even without payments.
-With the ``order report`` command output, these orders can quickly be identified by the discrepancy between their lack of a "Payment" object or balance differences compared to their "OrderById" parent object.
+With the ``order report`` command output, these orders can quickly be identified by the discrepancy between their lack of a "Payment" object or balance differences compared to their "PaidOrderSplit" parent object.

 - Deleted discounts sometimes being (incorrectly) synchronized to TouchBistro Cloud and causing reporting errors.